Shardul2003/model-merging/README.md

 - `weighted_MergeLM` – Contains custom merging logic and scaled task arithmetic.
 Also includes additional benchmarking and base model performance.
 - `Model_merge_benchmark` – This incorporates the merging used and largely focuses on the several math benchmarks assessed from the lm-eval framework.
 - `Custom_Model_Merge` – Focuses on the fine-tuned falcon models and merging approaches for these.
 Also includes several benchmarks on medical and toxicity datasets.
+- `custom_models_new` – This includes imporvements to the fine-tuned falcon models for medical and toxicity.
+It includes updated benchmark performance as well.

 ## 🚀 Quick Start